Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Linux Vulnerabilities.md

 - smbmap
 	- enumerate shares on target system: smbmap -H targetip -u admin -p password1
 	- access the found shares through smbclient
-		- smbclient -L ip -U admin
+		- is the share browseable: smbclient -L ip -U admin
-		- smbclient //ip/Sharename -U admin
+			- If the share is browseable, you will see a list of available shares on the specified server.
 		- smbclient //ip/Sharename -U admin
 			- get flag - exit
 			- ls our directory